Loop Powered Devices Information

-Figure 2 demonstrates how a temperature sensor measures temperature.
+Figure 3 demonstrates how a temperature sensor measures temperature.
 The sensor is sensing the temperature and sending its value to the transmitter.
 The transmitter processes the temperature and, using the equation developed above, produces a current proportional to the measured temperature.
-The loop is powered by one power supply, and at the other end of the loop we have the process controller, where a circuit, in this case a simple resistance, will convert the current to a voltage.
+The loop is powered by one power supply and at the other end of the loop is the process controller where a circuit, in this case a simple resistance, will convert the current to a voltage.
 This voltage may be used to drive another process.
 Thus we have a system that translates temperature into voltage using a simple loop.

 A significant advantage of using current instead of voltage to transmit sensor output is that current is the same at any point in a loop.
 Thus the current in a 4 - 20mA loop will be identical for all of the devices inserted in the loop, as long as the power supply voltage is bigger than the sum of all the voltage drops.
 Current loops are particularly important when the sensor signal has to be sent to a controller over long distances, since voltage attenuates over the distance it is transmitted.

 When current is transmitted there are also voltage losses and attenuation due to the conductors and connected devices.
-However these voltage drops do not affect the current in the loop, so all devices in the loop receive identical current.
-However there is a condition to keep the same level of current.
-The power supply has to have enough power to overcome the sum of all the drops.
+However these voltage drops do not affect the current in the loop, so all devices in the loop receive identical current, provided the power supply has enough power to overcome the sum of all the drops.